099ersf2/099ersf2/README.md

 Job:

-I'm the owner and lead scripter.
+-I'm the owner and lead scripter.
 I also created some of the UI in the game.

-I have one other person working on this project who built the map and made some animations.
+-I have one other person working on this project who built the map and made some animations.

 **Titans of Valor**